Secoranda/PPE/Lab #6/README.md

 ## Description
 That's a Windows application.

 In this laboratory work was needed to convert a previous laboratory work from cpp in c#.
-I've chosen laboratory work nr.3, paint program.
+I've chosen laboratory work nr.3, paint program., done in WinForm Application

 Comparing these two languages, I'll mention that in c# functions are easier to implement and looks better as interface,  however didn't have enough time to study deeper the c#.